 Rules of 3-Card Poker

 Now that you’re familiar with the various hands, let’s look at how Three Card Poker is played.
 Please note that the game uses a standard 52-card deck without jokers.
-Since there can be slight variations between the land-based and online versions, I’ll be basing the information in this section on the details provided by Bovada (where the game is known as Tri-Card Poker).
+Since there can be slight variations between the land-based and online versions, we’ll be basing the information in this section on the details provided by Bovada (where the game is known as Tri-Card Poker).

 There are two betting areas on the playing surface: Pair Plus and Ante.
 If you choose the Pair Plus circle, you’re wagering that your three-card hand will contain a pair or better.
 In the Ante area, meanwhile, the player bets that his hand can beat the dealer.
 One or both of these options must be chosen before the cards are dealt, and the wagers do not have to be in equal amounts.